CharlyMannion/CMannion_CV/README.md

 #### Northcoders (August 2020 to December 2020)

-I am currently enrolled in Northcoders' remote Developer Pathway course, and will graduate in December 2020.
+I am currently enrolled in Northcoders' remote Developer Pathway course, and will graduate in November 2020.
 Northcoders is a multi-award winning bootcamp, where I intend to hone the skills required to become a full-stack software developer.

 * Fundamentals and Best Practice: TDD, pair programming, OOP, Agile, UX
 * Languages: Javacript, HTML/CSS